Avantibai: Legacy

+In 1988–1989, a park has been built by Government besides remnants of the palace and temple of Radhakrishna (built by descendants of Ramgarh dynasty).
+A huge white coloured statue of Rani riding a horse has been installed in the park.

 Although little is known of Avantibai except through folklore, her story merited a brief inclusion in the National Council of Educational Research and Training (NCERT) history textbooks from 2012 as a participant in the 1857 rebellion, after parliamentary protests from the Bharatiya Janata Party and Bahujan Samaj Party (BSP).
-Although she was a Lodha Rajput queen, The BSP, in particular, had been using the story of Avantibai, along with accounts of other Dalit folk heroines, as a means to promote the image of Mayawati, with her biographer Ajoy Bose commenting that she is cast as their "modern avatar".
+Although she was a Lodhi queen, The BSP, in particular, had been using the story of Avantibai, along with accounts of other Dalit folk viranganas, as a means to promote the image of Mayawati, with her biographer Ajoy Bose commenting that she is cast as their "modern avatar".

 The Narmada Valley Development Authority named a part of the Bargi Dam project in Jabalpur in her honour.

 India Post has issued two stamps in honour of Avantibai, on 20 March 1988 and on 19 September 2001.